jekuper/chaptercut/docs/architecture.md

 ## The cache

-A directory under `cache/<video_id>/` counts as cached only when it holds a valid `manifest.json` whose track files all exist.
-Results are built in `work/<job_id>/out/`, moved to `cache/<video_id>.tmp/`, given their manifest, and then renamed into place.
+A directory under `cache/<provider>-<media_id>/` counts as cached only when it holds a valid `manifest.json` whose track files all exist.
+Results are built in `work/<job_id>/out/`, moved to a sibling `.tmp/` directory, given their manifest, and then renamed into place.
 The rename is atomic, so a crash can leave a `.tmp` directory but never a half-populated entry that looks valid.

+Keys are namespaced by provider, and `cache_entries` has a composite primary key for the same reason: a media id is only unique within one site.

 Startup sweeps `work/*`, every `cache/*.tmp`, and any cache directory without a valid manifest.